NateBraniff/pibex/DEVGUIDE.md

  ```

 ## Packaging and Release
-In order to make NLoed available using pip, it needs to be packaged properly and uploaded to the
+In order to make pibex available using pip, it needs to be packaged properly and uploaded to the
 PyPI repository.
 This involves creating a source and built distribution, followed uploading the resulting files.
 It is also a good idea to tag all releases to PyPI on the Github repo.